 Challenge faced by the school leader

-Intervention by the ISLI Program Manager to support the school leader
+Intervention by the ISLI Programme Manager to support the school leader

-Since the time the ISLI Program Manager, Priya started visiting the school, her discussions with the school leader, Ms Farheen had been teacher centric.
+Since the time the ISLI Programme Manager, Priya started visiting the school, her discussions with the school leader, Ms Farheen had been teacher-centric.
 Such as, what the school leader can do to make teaching time more effective.
 With Priya’s help, the school leader picked three areas of improvement for the teachers:

 - Clarity in teacher instructions

 - The time given for students to practice

 Priya, the ISLI Programme Manager also helped the school leader to set up a few structures that would help her achieve these goals.

 Under the first structure, the school leader would observe one teacher in a class every week.
 She would make her observation notes based on the focus area and give specific feedback to the teacher on how she could improve.

 The next structure was a weekly teacher training to be conducted by the school leader.
 Here, the school leader would pick up one focus area from her observations for effective teaching and conducts training.
 At the end of the training, one teacher would demonstrate how she teaches her class differently after attending the training.